Azure/azure-sdk/docs/python/design.md

 Services may require multiple requests to retrieve the complete set of items in large collections.
 This is generally done by the service returning a partial result, and in the response providing a token or link that the client can use to retrieve the next batch of responses in addition to the set of items.

-In Azure SDK for Python cilent libraries, this is exposed to users through the [Paged protocol](#python-core-protocol-paged).
-The Paged protocol optimizes for retrieving the full set of items rather than forcing users to deal with the underlying paging.
+In Azure SDK for Python cilent libraries, this is exposed to users through the [ItemPaged protocol](#python-core-protocol-paged).
+The `ItemPaged` protocol optimizes for retrieving the full set of items rather than forcing users to deal with the underlying paging.

-{% include requirement/MUST id="python-response-paged-protocol" %} return a value that implements the [Paged protocol](#python-core-protocol-paged) for operations that return collections.
-The [Paged protocol](#python-core-protocol-paged) allows the user to iterate through all items in a returned collection, and also provides a method that gives access to individual pages.
+{% include requirement/MUST id="python-response-paged-protocol" %} return a value that implements the [ItemPaged protocol](#python-core-protocol-paged) for operations that return collections.
+The [ItemPaged protocol](#python-core-protocol-paged) allows the user to iterate through all items in a returned collection, and also provides a method that gives access to individual pages.

 ```python
 client = ExampleClient(...)